 2.1 Scope of Services.

-PartnerStack will provide the Services to Client solely for the Permitted Use (as defined below) in accordance with the terms and conditions of this Agreement.
+PartnerStack will provide the Services to Client solely for the Permitted Use (as defined in section 2.3) in accordance with the terms and conditions of this Agreement.

 2.2 Client Integration Requirement.